Content Warning: sexual assault, sexual harassment, rape

 And fundamentally, as a grassroots 501(c)3 organization comprised of volunteers from these very industries, we can offer our insights from a place of lived experience, and we can share what we’ve gleaned from the thriving community that we’ve built.
 We are not experts in sexual assault, though many of us have experienced it first hand.
 We are not executives of large companies who are tasked with, and compensated for, steering strategy and culture.
 And we are not consultants who provide expert services in exchange for fees.
 We are humans working for change alongside careers and families, motivated by our belief in the mission of Women Offshore and a desire to serve our community of women on the water.
 We want the voices of marginalized groups to be sought out and heard, and we recognize that in times of reckoning, it can be tempting to turn to the affected groups to carry out the labor, emotional and otherwise, in order to solve deep seated issues of culture and accountability.
 We ask you to resist that urge.
 We desire sustainable change, and we need the commitment of management, decision makers, and onboard leadership to make it happen.

 With the existing bandwidth that we have, we are prioritizing the wellbeing of our community and working to maximize access to the resources we can make available through our platforms.
 We can share our insights.
 You can elevate and amplify our voices.
-Ultimately, the responsibility for change falls to those who hold institutional power.
+Ultimately, the responsibility for change falls to those who hold institutional power and create advocacy for women at sea.

 So, if you are in a position of power within a company, within academia, or within government, we invite you to start here.
 Do the homework and the introspection that will enable you to have a much more robust, in-depth and productive conversation about what you are going to do to ensure change.